jamesr1775/Sorting-Visualiser/Testing.md

     - A bar chart that can visually show itself getting sorted via different algorithms is presented to the user on visiting the home page.
     - The user has three of the most famous sorting algorithms to choose from.
     - The bars update color when they get sorted into their correct position.
-    - The bars getting compared are are shown in different colors also.
+    - The bars getting compared are are shown in different colors also (yellow and red).
     <div><br/></div>
     <div align="center">
     <img style="width:70%;"  src="/assets/images/testing-images/user-story-1-4-5.png" alt="User Story 1,4,5">